isomerpages/pa-corp/_newsroom/Tender Notices.md

 Open Procurement and Grassroots Trade Fair Tenders published via the Grassroots Emart System (GEMS) can be viewed online using [this](https://gems.pa.gov.sg/account/vendors) link.
 Access the GEMS webpage to learn more.
 <br>

-Please check the below listing(s) for the latest tender notices: <br> [Tender for Addition and Alteration Works for Sengkang Community Club](/tender-details/aaskcc/)
+Please check the below listing(s) for the latest tender notices: <br> [Tender for Addition and Alteration Works for Sengkang Community Club]
+<br>  [Tender for Remaining Street Stalls for Chinatown Chinese New Year Festive Fair 2024][undefined](https://www.pa.gov.sg/tender-details/permalink/)